kelvinzs/-Amazon_Vine_Analysis/README.md

 <img width="669" alt="Screen Shot 2022-10-17 at 12 33 59 PM" src="https://user-images.githubusercontent.com/80330988/196392787-12b89f13-60e0-48dd-8f50-cd64a46e3dca.png">

 #Summary
-The results of the analysis suggest a positivity bias towards the unpaid reviews in amazon vine program.
-Additional analysis are recommended to reveal other trends in dataset include the calculation of statitical distribution of the vine and non-vine reviews.
+The results of the analysis suggest a bias towards the unpaid reviews in the amazon vine program.
+Additional analysis are recommended to reveal other trends in dataset include the calculation of statitical distribution of the vine and non-vine reviews. e.g Mean, median, IQR, SD

 The result of the analysis conducted
 <img width="566" alt="Screen Shot 2022-10-18 at 7 39 23 AM" src="https://user-images.githubusercontent.com/80330988/196419559-6864ee18-8799-4a48-a5bc-04c9dc55c486.png">